 People who abuse alcohol or experiment with drugs do so because it gives them pleasure when they need an escape.
 The impulse control center of the brain kicks in and the abuser is usually unable to stop at “pleasure” and continues onto destructive behavior.
 The abuser also discovers that it takes more of their substance of choice to arrive at an adequate pleasure level.

-Besides the euphoric aspect of the substance are factors that keep the user coming back for more.
+Alongside the euphoric aspect of the substance are factors that keep the user coming back for more.
 One of these is the escape factor the substance provides.
-But why do substances abusers seek escape through drugs and alcohol?
+But why do substance abusers seek to escape through drugs and alcohol?

 Addictive Personality Traits